Three-dimensional Chiral Lattice Fermion in Floquet Systems

-\emph{Introduction}.--- In 1981, Nielsen and Ninomiya proved a theorem~\cite{Nielsen:1981a, Nielsen:1981b} implying the absence of neutrinos on a lattice: there are equal number of left-handed and right-handed Weyl particles appearing in the continuum limit.
-In solid state physics, where there is a natural lattice, the generic nodes of electron bands are Weyl points~\cite{Murakami:2007,Wan:2011}, which carry a chirality $\pm 1$, depending on the net Berry flux pierced through a sphere enclosing the node.
-There have been extensive studies of the physics of Weyl points, including resarch of phenomena linked to the chiral anomaly~\cite{Zyuzin:2012b,Son:2013,Liu:2013,Aji:2012,Wang:2013,Kim:2013,Hosur:2013,Burkov:2014,Hosur:2015,Parameswaran:2014,Zhou:2015,Sun:2015,Bi:2015}, surface Fermi-arc states~\cite{Lv:2015a,Xu:2015a,Xu:2015b,Yang:2015weyl,Xu:2016a,Xu:2016b,Huang:2015a,Sun:2018}, and anomalous transport properties~\cite{Huang:2015b,Wang:2016helicity}.
-It has become a well established knowledge in the field of topological semimetals that the net chirality of all the Weyl points has to be zero.
+\emph{Introduction}.--- In 1981, Nielsen and Ninomiya~\cite{Nielsen:1981a, Nielsen:1981b} proved a theorem \TB{in 3D} implying the absence of neutrinos on a lattice: there are equal number of left-handed and right-handed Weyl particles appearing in any lattice realization of the Standard Model.
+In solid state physics, where there is a natural lattice, generic nodes of electron bands are \TB{linearly dispersing} Weyl points~\cite{Murakami:2007,Wan:2011,generic} (WPs), which carry a chirality $\pm 1$, depending on the net Berry flux pierced through a sphere enclosing the node.
+Recent extensive studies of WPs include the research of phenomena linked to the chiral anomaly~\cite{Zyuzin:2012b,Son:2013,Liu:2013,Aji:2012,Wang:2013,Kim:2013,Hosur:2013,Burkov:2014,Hosur:2015,Parameswaran:2014,Zhou:2015,Sun:2015,Bi:2015}, surface Fermi-arc states~\cite{Lv:2015a,Xu:2015a,Xu:2015b,Yang:2015weyl,Xu:2016a,Xu:2016b,Huang:2015a,Sun:2018}, and anomalous transport properties~\cite{Huang:2015b,Wang:2016helicity}.
+It has become an established knowledge in the field of topological semimetals that the net chirality of all the WPs must be zero.